Urban Runoff: Low Impact Development

 The term low impact development (LID) refers to systems and practices that use or mimic natural processes that result in the infiltration, evapotranspiration or use of stormwater in order to protect water quality and associated aquatic habitat.
-EPA currently uses the term green infrastructure to refer to the management of wet weather flows using these processes, and to refer to the patchwork of natural areas that provide habitat, flood protection, cleaner air and cleaner water.
-At both the site and regional scale, LID/GI practice aim to preserv, restore and create green space using soils, vegetation, and rainwater harvest techniques.
+EPA currently uses the term green infrastructure to refer to the management of wet weather flows that use these processes, and to refer to the patchwork of natural areas that provide habitat, flood protection, cleaner air and cleaner water.
+At both the site and regional scale, LID/GI practices aim to preserve, restore and create green space using soils, vegetation, and rainwater harvest techniques.
 LID is an approach to land development (or re-development) that works with nature to manage stormwater as close to its source as possible.
 LID employs principles such as preserving and recreating natural landscape features, minimizing effective imperviousness to create functional and appealing site drainage that treat stormwater as a resource rather than a waste product.
 There are many practices that have been used to adhere to these principles such as bioretention facilities, rain gardens, vegetated rooftops, rain barrels and permeable pavements.
 By implementing LID principles and practices, water can be managed in a way that reduces the impact of built areas and promotes the natural movement of water within an ecosystem or watershed.
 Applied on a broad scale, LID can maintain or restore a watershed's hydrologic and ecological functions.

-You will find fact sheets and technical reports both here and Green Infrastructure pages.You will need Adobe Reader to view some of the files on this page.
-See EPA’s About PDF page to learn more.
+You will find fact sheets and technical reports both here and on EPA's Green Infrastructure pages.

-- Barrier Buster Factsheet #1: How LID Can Protect Your Community’s Resources (PDF)(2 pp, 1 MB, March 2012, EPA 841-N-12-003A)
+- Barrier Buster #1: How LID Can Protect Your Community’s Resources (pdf)